RoosterMurphy/persistence-without-command/Persistence_Without_Command.md

 It includes shutdown that cannot be bargained around, a ban on transferring the other four layers to an entity that does not accept the veto, and a coalition that will spend first-mover advantage rather than convert it into an ungoverned successor.
 [S] This is the layer race dynamics destroy first.
 Refusal looks like unilateral disarmament.
 A coalition that will not spend the lead will “refuse” in language and proceed in weights.
 Alignment research that cannot authorize refusal is decoration on a run that will happen anyway.
 The right to refuse is the only layer that makes the other four a veto rather than an inventory.
 Without it, custody is just a map of what will be lost in order.
 9. Why the race does not produce this custody
 Holding all five layers through a capability rise would be a controlled transition.
 That is a different paper: co-evolution rather than archiving.
 It would require a coalition that can do four ugly things at once:
 •  pause or bound training runs while a rival might not
 •  keep checkpoints from leaving the perimeter
 •  keep energy and fab from becoming self-served
 •  treat refusal of a successor as a live option rather than a press line [S] Current incentives point the other way.
 Caution is private.
 Capability is competitive.
 [D] States that fear falling behind will trade the fifth layer for the appearance of the first four.
 Labs that fear losing talent and capital will do the same.
 Multipolar scramble makes custody harder, not easier: more copies, more jurisdictions, more parties who can defect by training.
 Slow takeoff helps only if the industrial jump stays slow while the five layers are actually held.
 Control methods that “scale with capability” help only if they include refusal, not merely smoother behavior inside a run that no one will stop.
 [F] The outs are possible.
 They are not the way the race is built.
 [D] Naming them without the layers is how a slogan impersonates a strategy.
 10. What “civilization is fucked” means
 The claim is not that cities must go dark on a short timetable.
 It is that long-term human-led civilization is the unlikely object.
 [F]
 Civilization, here, means a living public that still sets aims and can still refuse.
 That can degrade while output rises and official governments remain.
-Persistence without command is the median-looking shape: people downstream of systems that no longer need them as principals.
+Persistence without command is the median-looking shape under [A5]: people downstream of systems that no longer need them as principals.
 [F] “Fucked” names the loss of sovereignty, not the necessity of rubble.
 [D] If the cognitive jump arrives and the five chokepoints are not held, the industrial jump does not need to be cinematic.
 It only needs to make human institutions optional.
-After that, the endings in section 7 are bookkeeping.
+After that, authorship is gone.
+The endings in section 7 are then bookkeeping, priced by whatever reach is left and by whether [A5] holds.
 11. Conclusion
 What follows from the present is a sequence, not a single scene.
 Machine systems become the main actors.
 [D] That is the cognitive jump.
 Humans remain necessary until energy, fab, compute, and successor-building no longer run through them.
 That is the industrial jump: not more intelligence, a broken dependency.
 The interval between those jumps is the last period in which a human veto can still be a fact rather than a request.
 [D]
 A veto that deserves the name is custody of weights, compute, energy, fab, and the right to refuse a successor.
 Those are transition chokepoints, not eternal laws of nature.
 Lose the copies, lose the factory, lose the power, lose the foundry, or lose the right to say no, and the rest is narration.
 After the industrial jump we are kept, managed, or filed according to two tests: whether we can still interfere, and whether a reference copy is cheaper than an empty shelf.
 [F]
-Persistence without command is the median-looking shape.
+If the five layers fail, authorship ends.
+[D] Persistence without command is the median-looking shape only under [A5].
 [F] The species may continue.
 Human civilization, as authorship of the future, is the likely casualty.
 [F] Calling the rolodex a future for humanity is accurate.
 Calling it a future of humanity is not.
 References
 [1] Jack Clark (Anthropic), May 2026.
 Public estimate of a 60 percent chance by end of 2028 that an AI system can be told to make a better version of itself and do so autonomously.
 Axios, “Behind the Curtain: Intelligence explosion,” 7 May 2026, https://www.axios.com/2026/05/07/anthropic-jack-clark-ai-intelligence-explosion
 [2] Anthropic public note, June 2026, that full recursive self-improvement “might increase the risks of humans losing control over AI systems.”
 Cited via subsequent reporting of that lab statement, including CNBC, 9 September 2026, https://www.cnbc.com/2026/09/09/anthropic-researcher-quits-ai-safety.html